 terraform import aws_instance.scalr i-0d13d5591a41e18ef

 In Terraform 1.1+, the moved block lets you refactor code without breaking changes.
-This works seamlessly with remote backends:
+This works the same way with remote backends:

 moved {